kasirajanss93/intel-cloud-challenge/README.md

 #Operations that can be performed

-1. The database can be created using the database resource
+1. The database can be created and dropped using the database resource

 	- Resource - /database
 	- Operation - POST